sparshb4tra/dpkiller/PROJECT_WORKING.md

-# PadAI - Project Working Documentation
+# noteai - Project Working Documentation

 > **Reference document for AI assistants and future development**

 ## Overview

-PadAI is a real-time collaborative AI chat application with an integrated notepad, inspired by dontpad.com.
+noteai is a real-time collaborative AI chat application with an integrated notepad, inspired by dontpad.com.
 Users can create/join rooms via URL (like `/#/myroom`) and collaborate in real-time.

 ## Core Features